-With current events surrounding the COVID-19 Coronavirus pandemic, and with so many people worldwide doing their part to stay home and “flatten the curve”, it’s never been more important to focus on wellness, in all senses of the word.
+With so many people worldwide doing their part to stay home to stay home during the pandemic it’s never been more important to focus on wellness, in all senses of the word.
 Our AdvoCare Community is very much on our minds these days.
 Our customers, distributors, employees…our friends and family.

-We’ll cover a pillar each week, so come back to this post regularly for links as we update.
-For more on the Pillars of Wellness, download the entire 24-Day JumpStart® Transformation Guide PDF here.
+For more on the 5 Pillars of Wellness, download the entire 24-Day JumpStart® Transformation Guide PDF here.

 Stress will get in the way of your health and life goals.
 It can lead to emotional eating, poor sleep and the adoption of more sedentary behaviors.
 In order to achieve a healthier lifestyle, you must be able to manage stress levels.
 Creating your own stress-management strategy is a great place to start.